open-curriculum/digital-3d-design--oer/modeling/low-poly-objects.md

 ## Steps to completion

 1. Watch the Blender Foundation videos 1-15 to get acquainted with the interface and modeling tools.
-2. Create a mood board to inspire your concept and design
-3. Create concept drawings - sketch your project ideas with pencil and paper or using photoshop
+2. Choose an animal to model.
+Find animal reference images.
+Bring the reference image into Blender to model from.
-4. Begin modeling your object.
+3. Begin modeling your object.
    1. Practice editing vertices, edges, and faces.
    2. Use the Loop Cut and Extrude tools to add geometry to the mesh.
    3. You can use modifiers like Subdivision Surface, Bevel, and Boolean.
-5. Be mindful to create tidy [edge flow](https://www.youtube.com/watch?v=Lip59doQQRk) to ensure a well-crafted mesh topology.
+4. Be mindful to create tidy [edge flow](https://www.youtube.com/watch?v=Lip59doQQRk) to ensure a well-crafted mesh topology.

 ## Grading Rubric